felsenhower/stine_calendar_bot/README.md

-⚠️ `stine_calendar_bot` has been deprecated without replacement.
+⚠️ `stine_calendar_bot` has been deprecated without replacement and will not be developed any further.
 It would be cool if somebody could re-implement its functionality in something different than Java.

 ---